grkblood13/m3u-builder/README.md

   * channels [ARR]: channel names to omit`

-replaceWith [ARR] - pairs of matches made by regular expressions and what to replace them with.
-Each pair is it's own array.
+replaceInName [ARR] - Alter channel names.
+The array consists of array pairs of matches made by regular expressions and what to replace them with.

  `['\\\(.*\\\)','']` - Removes anything within () along with parenthesis themselves.

  `['US[/CA]*: ','']` - Removes 'US:' and 'US/CA: '.

+replaceInUrl [ARR] - This option is used to change urls in the M3U file.
+The array consists of array pairs of matches made by regular expressions and what to replace them with.

+ `['http://','http://user:pass@']` - Adds user authentication to streams.
+This is very useful with tvheadend.

+### params.cfg API

+REQUIRED:

+epg_output [STR] - Path to output EPG file

+m3u_output [STR] - Path to output M3U file

+OPTIONAL:

+groupOrder [ARR] - order in which channel groups should be displayed on EPG.
+All remaining groups will be but in alphabetical order.